The LBAT Barcelona is currently not being offered. We will update this page with new information when the program is relaunched.

 SPAN 2002 or equivalent and good academic standing (this program is conducted entirely in Spanish).

 Program Director makes decisions on acceptance after reviewing all applications.
-Acceptance is based on academic standing, language background and reasons for overseas study.
-Apply by November 15 for early decision
+Acceptance is based on academic standing, language background, and reasons for overseas study.
+Apply by Nov.
+15 for early decision

-- The Program Fee is $4200.
-Fee includes ground transportation for excursions and company visits, a metro pass for 30 days/50 trips, housing with a Catalonian family, two meals/day (breakfast, dinner), tours of city and cultural sites, professional visits, health, evacuation and repatriation insurance.
+The Program Fee is $4000.
+Fee includes ground transportation for excursions and company visits, a metro pass for 30 days/50 trips, housing with a Catalonian family, two meals/day (breakfast, dinner), tours of city and cultural sites, professional visits, health, evacuation, and repatriation insurance.

-- Program Fee does not include: Application fee, 6 credit hours tuition, international airline tickets, Georgia Tech technology fee.
+Program Fee does not include: Application fee, 6 credit hours tuition, international airline tickets, or Georgia Tech technology fee.